 Then, check your mindset.
 You may have some unintentional ‘self-limiting beliefs’.
 Get other perspectives from trusted friends, a group, a self help book or a website.
 Tina, an ex carer, talks a bit about this at the end of the ‘You and Yours’ Radio 4 programme which aired on Thursday and reviewed the e-learning course.
 I’ve inserted the audio clip below, it’s a good listen and food for thought.

-If you’ve any helpful tips on returning to work, please share them with me and I’ll add them here.
+If you’ve any helpful tips on returning to work after caring, please share them with me and I’ll add them here.

 In the meantime, ‘tits up’ (ref.
 Mrs Maisel in The Marvellous Mrs Maisel, Amazon Prime).